Avneet Kaur: Early life

-Kaur is born in a Sikh family to Sonia Nandra and Amandeep Singh Nandra on 13 October 2001 in Jalandhar, Punjab, and later moved to Mumbai.
+Kaur was born in a Sikh family to Sonia Nandra and Amandeep Singh Nandra on 13 October 2001 in Jalandhar, Punjab, and later moved to Mumbai.
 She began her performing career in 2010 at the age of 8.
 Kaur pursued a degree in commerce from a private college in Kandivali, Mumbai.

 Career

 Kaur began her career in 2010 with Zee TV's dance show Dance India Dance Li'l Masters.
 She was eliminated before the semi-finals.
 Later, she participated in Dance Ke Superstars, joining the team of "Dance Challengers".

 Her acting debut came in 2012 with Life OK's Meri Maa where she portrayed Jhilmil.
 Following this, she appeared in SAB TV's Tedhe Hain Par Tere Mere Hain.
 In the same year, Kaur took part in Colors TV's celebrity dance reality show Jhalak Dikhhla Jaa, paired with Darsheel Safary, becoming the youngest contestant on the show.

 In 2013, Kaur featured in Life OK's Savitri – Ek Prem Kahani, essaying the role of Rajkumari Damayanti.
 Subsequently, she portrayed Pakhi in Zee TV's Ek Mutthi Aasmaan, and also appeared in ZeeQ's news bulletin titled The Weekly Rap.

 Her film career commenced in 2014 with Pradeep Sarkar's Mardaani.
 In September 2014, she played Khushi in Sony Pal's Hamari Sister Didi.

 In 2016, she starred in the short film titled Dost, released on YouTube under the banner of Jigsaw Pictures.
 In 2017, she played Rajkumari Charumati in Chandra Nandini.
 From 2018 to 2020, she portrayed Sultana Yasmine in SAB TV's Aladdin – Naam Toh Suna Hoga, departing from the show in mid-2020 due to health issues.

 In June 2023, Kaur appeared in Manish Tiwary's Chidiakhana alongside Ritvik Sahore, and starred in Kangana Ranaut's Tiku Weds Sheru opposite Nawazuddin Siddiqui on Amazon Prime Video.
 In June 2024, she featured in Luv Ki Arrange Marriage opposite Sunny Singh.
 In December 2024, Kaur starred in Amazon-MX Player's murder mystery Party Till I Die alongside Vishal Jethwa.

 Kaur's next film, Love in Vietnam, was announced at the 2024 Cannes Film Festival, and released in September 2025.
 Directed by Rahhat Shah Kazmi and produced by Omung Kumar, it co-stars Shantanu Maheshwari and Vietnamese actress Kha Ngan.
 The film marks the first India-Vietnam collaboration and is based on the bestselling novel Madonna in a Fur Coat.